Model-robust and efficient covariate adjustment for cluster-randomized experiments: Introduction

 \section{Introduction}

 Cluster-randomized experiments refer to study designs that randomize treatment at the cluster level; clusters can be villages, hospitals, or worksites \citep{murray1998design,donner2000design}.
-Cluster randomization is often used to study group-level interventions or to prevent treatment contamination, and is increasingly adopted in pragmatic clinical trials evaluating interventions in routine practice conditions.
-For example, among $22$ demonstration projects across different disease areas supported by the United States National Institute of Health Pragmatic Clinical Trials Collaboratory since 2012, $16$ studies adopted cluster randomization.
+Cluster randomization is often used to study group-level interventions or to prevent treatment contamination under individual randomization, and is increasingly adopted in pragmatic clinical trials evaluating interventions in routine practice conditions. {For example, among $10$ demonstration projects across different disease areas (from 2012 to 2017) supported by the United States \emph{National Institute of Health Pragmatic Clinical Trials Collaboratory}, eight studies adopted cluster randomization (Table 1 in \citealp{weinfurt2017pragmatic}).}